Lesterpaintstheworld/terminal-velocity/duplicate_analysis_report.md

 - Integrate research findings into a cohesive document to avoid redundancy.
 - Review and merge development arcs for characters to ensure a singular, clear evolution narrative.
 - Eliminate duplicate interaction scripts by creating a master script that encompasses all relevant interactions.
-- Merge duplicate character profiles into a single comprehensive profile for each character.
-- Consolidate scene descriptions into unified files to enhance narrative flow.
-- Combine world-building documents that cover similar themes to streamline content.
-- Integrate research findings into a cohesive document to avoid redundancy.

 ## Conclusion
 This report serves as a foundation for the next steps in the deduplication process, ensuring a more coherent narrative structure moving forward.